Ineqe Group provide specialist advisors to support clients across six key areas.

 - Youth Peer on Peer abuse & the impact of technology

 - Offender Risk assessment/ Management & use of the polygraph

 - Offender case studies: Minimising, self justifying & the spiral of abuse

 A simple yet innovative approach to facilitate offline learning about online risks.

-Jim Gamble QPM and the How to be Safer (h2bsafer) team are hosting a masterclass for teachers, social workers and other child protection professionals in five locations across Northern Ireland.
+Jim Gamble QPM and the How to be Safer (h2bsafer) team are hosting a masterclass for teachers, social workers and other child protection professionals in five locations across the UK & Ireland.
 Jim will brief delegates on contemporary child protection issues including child sexual exploitation, the use of technology and how offenders use the internet.